vazaha-nl/mastodon-api-client/README.md

 A fully typed and feature complete [mastodon API](https://docs.joinmastodon.org/api/) client for PHP.

-## Key features
+## Features

-- feature complete: every documented api method and entity has been implemented
+- complete: every documented api method and entity has been implemented
 - fully typed: every function, argument, property and result is typed, using generics where applicable
 - documented: every api entity, method and argument is documented using docblocks, and contain a link to the relevant page at https://docs.joinmastodon.org
 - tested: the code is covered by unit and integration tests, and passes phpstan analysis on the highest level